hackdefendr/skydeck-live/README.md

 - **Known Followers**: See mutual connections ("Followed by X, Y, and 3 others you follow") on profiles
 - **Starter Packs**: Browse and discover starter packs created by users, view member counts and join stats

+### Post Translation
+- **Translate Posts**: Translate any post to your preferred language with a single click
+- **30+ Languages**: Support for English, Spanish, French, German, Japanese, Chinese, Arabic, and many more
+- **Language Detection**: Automatically detects the source language of posts
+- **Translation Caching**: Translations are cached to improve performance and reduce API calls
+- **Settings**: Configure your preferred translation language in Settings > Translation
+- **Powered by LibreTranslate**: Uses free, open-source machine translation

 ## Tech Stack

 ### Backend